manateelazycat/lsp-bridge/README.md

 `lsp-bridge` can also provide code syntax completion for files on a remote server, similar to VSCode.
 Providing remote code completion is very useful when dealing with large and complex software that requires high resource demands or has complex environment configuration.
 The following are the steps to configure remote code completion:

 1. Install `lsp-bridge` and the corresponding LSP server on the remote server.
-2. Start the lsp-bridge service: `pypy3 lsp-bridge/lsp_bridge.py` (If you are using CPython, please use `python3 lsp-bridge/lsp_bridge.py`)
+2. Start the lsp-bridge service: `python3 lsp-bridge/lsp_bridge.py`
 3. Use the command `lsp-bridge-open-remote-file` to open the remote file and enter the username, server IP, ssh port (default: 22), and file path, such as `user@ip:[ssh_port]/path/file`.

 Once the remote file is opened, `lsp-bridge` will automatically display the code completion menu.
 The remote completion principle of `lsp-bridge` is as follows: